 Your story starts with your SELF...

-In my years of experience in this beautiful messy life and all my years studying the human condition, studying human behavior and participating in humanity, I have learned many valuable lessons, but what stands out most is this: It's all about connection.
+In my years of experience and all my years studying the human condition, studying human behavior and participating in humanity, I have learned many valuable lessons, but what stands out most is this: It's all about connection.
 The connection we have with our SELF, the way we know our SELF, the way we see and experience our SELF is what defines the interactions we have in the world, it's what truly shapes our story.
 If you have lost the connection with your SELF, you will struggle to be fully connected with anyone else.
 And by nature, human beings are meant for connection.
 We thrive in connection.
 Being disconnected can create lots of heartache.

 Sometimes the things that happen to us stifle our ability to connect with our self and others, creating what feels like unbearable suffering, that is when getting professional support can be the most helpful.